In this section

-Under Section 46 of the Building Act the BCA is required to send certain applications to Fire & Emergency New Zealand (FENZ) to review and provide advice relating to "means of escape from fire" and "the needs of persons who are authorised to to enter the building to undertake fire-fighting".
-Where this occurs the DRU have 10 working days in which to provide their feedback / memorandum to the BCA.
+Under Section 46 of the Building Act 2004 the BCA is required to send certain applications to Fire & Emergency New Zealand (FENZ) to review and provide advice relating to "means of escape from fire" and "the needs of persons who are authorised to to enter the building to undertake fire-fighting".
+Where this occurs the FENZ have 10 working days in which to provide their advice / memorandum to the BCA.

 Types of applications that are required to be send are detailed at https://gazette.govt.nz/notice/id/2012-go2694

 Requests for further information (RFI's)

 On completion of the technical checking of your application, there may be uncertainty around compliance with the building code.
 Should this be the case a "Request for Further Information" (RFI's) will be sent to the applicant and the application will be suspended until that information is provided.
 A "stop the clock" system is used during the suspension to keep track of the 20 working day time period.
 This allows the 20 day clock to stop when the information is requested and to start again when the complete information is received.